GTFreeFlyer/DCS_WWII_Carrier_Recovery/README.md

 # GTFreeFlyer's WWII Carrier Recovery Script for DCS World

+## OVERVIEW:
 This script is for DCS World and has three main features:
   1. It will grade your landings on the WWII Essex Carriers only (this is not for modern carriers)
   2. It provides an LSO that appears on your screen prior to landing